 The Dickensian name of the town where the casino is based is pure genius: Roulletenburg!
 This is where fortunes are won and lost.
 He observes the irrationality of gambling perfectly, “They sit with papers before them scrawled over in pencil, note the strokes, reckon, deduce the chances, calculate, finally stake and – lose exactly as we simple mortals who play without calculations”.
 The casino does not rely on luck, only the players.

-Of course, a lot of players know the house always wins but still get involved.
-Polina, for example, has the “strange and mad idea” that she will win at the gambling table.
-Based on nothing more than a “belief” that it will get her out of her debt.
-This belief that they “must” win is what brings everyone to the table.
-The reality, as it plays out in the book, is that everyone loses in the long term.
+Of course, plenty of players know the house always wins but still get involved.
+Polina, for example, has the “strange and mad idea” that she will win at the gambling table despite possessing nothing more than a “belief” that it will get her out of her debt.
+This assumption that they “must” win is what brings each gambler to the table.
+The reality, as we learn in “The Gambler”, is that everyone loses in the long term.

 At least Granny gets out.
 She has her fit of insanity, but she does manage to leave Roulletenburg.
 In a sense, Alexei never does.
 The next bet is always on his mind.
 He becomes completely destitute by the end of the story and admits he is “worse than a beggar”.

 There is a fascinating undercurrent of nationalism in the story.
 As a Russian, Dostoevsky’s thoughts on his own race are especially interesting,